 And we have been chronicling it every single step of the way.

-And I know it's long and it's difficult and it's arduous and it's it's taken more time than any of us have ever wanted, but we're finally getting to truth.
+And I know it's long and it's difficult and it's arduous and it's taken more time than any of us have ever wanted, but we're finally getting to truth.

-And what we have seen emerge again just reaffirms everything that we've been putting together now.
+And what we have seen emerge, again, just reaffirms everything that we've been putting together now.

 It's a year's worth of work for a lot of us.